kaheechan/G9/README.md

 ### ECS 171: Machine Learning (Group 9)

 # Analysis on the Particle Collider Dataset
+# Analysis on the Particle Collider Dataset

 # Abstract
 We have two datasets, `Output_File_2023_02_15.root` which includes data about the linear collisions and `yieldHistos_7p7GeV_Pion_2022_08_31.root` which contains data about circular.
 The project idea is to analyze the datasets on the shape of explosions from a particle collider in order to determine what aspects of the particles used and conditions are common between collider and detector types.
 These findings would be significant because they can help researchers determine the collider type they should use when looking to collide heavy ion particles.
 We are not fully certain on what machine learning model we will use, but are considering unsupervised learning by applying a Convolutional neural network (CNN) to the data to identify correlations and connections between data points.

 # Description of Data
+# Description of Data
 We compiled the relevant columns from both the linear collisions dataset and circular collisions dataset into a mutable dataframe.
 Although this dataframe appears to only have 2 rows, contained within those rows contain are 1000x1000 matrices representing data from over 91,000 collisions.
 This way of packaging the data allows physicists to work with larger quantities of data then would be compatible with a csv file.
 The original .root files had over 200 different features, but the the features that we choose to include in our dataframe and thus to analyse were dEdx_PionPlus_Isolated;1, dEdx_PionMinus_Isolated;1, dEdx_KaonPlus_Isolated;1, dEdx_KaonMinus_Isolated;1, dEdx_ProtonPlus_Isolated;1, dEdx_ProtonMinus_Isolated;1, dEdx_DeuteronPlus_Isolated;1, dEdx_DeuteronMinus_Isolated;1, dEdx_TritonPlus_Isolated;1, dEdx_TritonMinus_Isolated;1, dEdx_HelionPlus_Isolated;1, dEdx_HelionMinus_Isolated;1, dEdx_AlphaPlus_Isolated;1, and dEdx_AlphaMinus_Isolated;1.
 We decided to use these datapoints because each feature isolates stopping power data per composite particle and these features coincide in both files.

+# Data Preprocessing
+### Aug.
+25th
 # Data Preprocessing
 ### Aug.
 25th
 Our next step in our data preprocessing is to compress the size of our matrices by removing excess zeros from both ends of the distributions and zoning in on the larger numerical values.
 We will also indentify the peak values in the gaussian distributions contrast the deviations with the ideal gaussian.